 - Do not allow exercise before meals (at least one hour) and especially after meals (at least 2 hours).

 - Do not allow your dog to drink a large amount of water after eating.
 Take your pet’s water away during meal times.

 - If there are other pets in the home, feed the dogs in separate rooms.
 A dog’s natural instinct is to eat the available food before another dog can get to it.
 This feeling of competition will make your Dogue de Bordeaux gulp down his food faster than he would normally if there weren’t another dog right there.

 - Avoid dry kibble that contains carbohydrates like corn, wheat, rice, soy and oatmeal.
 These carbs are highly fermentable, and fermentation produces gas.
 If the gas becomes trapped in your dog’s stomach, then in theory, your dog will be more prone to develop bloat.
 So, feed your dog a kibble that is low in carbs, or uses low-glycemic sources of carbohydrates such as fruits and vegetables.
-Acana dog feed is the absolute best counterpart to a BARF diet and it is what we feed here at Premiere Roux
+Acana dog feed is the absolute best counterpart to a BARF diet and it is what we feed here at Almond Blossom Bordeaux.

 MYTH: Hip Dysplasia In The Dogue De Bordeaux Is The Exclusive Result Of Irresponsible Breeding